mfahlandt/docker-nginx-php7/README.md

 ``/var/www/public``

 Note that the ``/var/www/public`` is the root folder for serving PHP files for your web server.

+### Change PHP.ini

+If you Base your image on this you can overwrite the php.ini with overwrting this config

+``COPY yourfile/path /etc/php/7.1/cli/php.ini`

 ### Example
 ``$ docker run -p 3306:3306 --name my_mysql -e MYSQL_ROOT_PASSWORD=mysecretpassword -d mysql``